allbrandon/kodeskoolwk3/index.md

 <p>&nbsp;</p>

 ### Exercise 3 - Website Makeover:

 **Instructions**

 **PART 1: Heading**
 1. Find the id of the heading
-2. Store the heading in a variable by using document.getElementById()
+2. Store the heading in a variable by using document.getElementById() to get the heading
 3. Change its colour to blue
 4. Change its font size to 30px

 **PART 2: Text**
 1. Find the id of the heading
-2. Store the heading in a variable by using document.getElementById()
+2. Store the heading in a variable by using document.getElementById() to get the heading
 3. Change its colour to blue
 4. Change its font size to 12px